Aayushi-777/breast-cancer-prediction-system/README.md

-## 🩺 Breast Cancer Predcition System
+## 🩺 Breast Cancer Prediction System

 A Machine Learning based web application that predicts whether a tumor is **Malignant (Cancerous)** or **Benign (Non-Cancerous)** using clinical features from the Breast Cancer dataset from Kaggle.
 Built using **Scikit-learn, FastAPI and Bootstrap**, this project demonstrates with an interactive web interface.